ScienceOfComputerProgramming/SCICO-D-20-00070/README.md

 ## Usage

-To use the application you can create your issues anywhere in your source code and it will become a trackable versioned object within you git environment.
-Add operations you do with git will run git-issue in the background and automate this issue tracking for you.
+To use the application you can create your issues anywhere in your source code as block comments in a particular format and it will become a trackable versioned object within your git environment.
+Operations done with git will run git-issue in the background in order to automate issue tracking for you.

 The recommended comment style to use is as follows: